 Clear the clutter

-Baby sleeps best when the temperature is consistent and cool—between 68 and 72 degrees.
-"Most moms actually keep the nursery too warm," Ryan says.
+Baby sleeps best when the temperature is consistent and cool—between 69 and 73 degrees Fahrenheit.
+That also means baby shouldn’t be over-bundled: Instead of heavy clothes, dress baby in layers, so you can regulate baby’s temperature and comfort levels accordingly.
+“Baby should wear what you have on to be comfortable, plus one layer,” Kulich says, like a sleep sack.
+“If baby feels cold then they should have more clothes on.
+If they’re sweating, they may be over-bundled.”
 Putting your crib in the right spot is also key.
-“Pick a location that isn’t in the direct pathway of your air-conditioning or heating vents,” Herman says.
-Sudden temperature changes will startle and disturb baby.
-Also, move the crib away from windows to protect baby from drafts and outside noise.
+“Pick a location that isn’t in the direct pathway of your air-conditioning or heating vents,” Herman says, since sudden temperature changes will startle and disturb baby.
+The crib should also be placed away from windows to protect your little one from drafts and outside noise.

 Dim the lights

 Light signals daytime to baby, so blocking out the sun will help keep them snoozing.
 In fact, cut out all the light you can.
 That includes the night-light—babies aren’t likely to fear the dark until at least 18 months.
 If baby is a nighttime nurser, attach a dimmer switch to a lamp and turn it on and off slowly for nighttime feedings.

 Some babies learn how to fall back asleep on their own, while others may need some nudging with the help of sleep training.
 This could happen at any age past 4 months.
 There are many different sleep training methods, but Kulich encourages parents to refrain from picking baby up to soothe them and then putting them back to bed.
 “A baby needs to fall asleep on their own, in the crib, not to be rocked to sleep and then transferred to the crib,” he says.
 “Give baby some time to settle down.
 Don’t rush in, and try not to pick them up.”